alfio-event/alf.io/docs/extensions-howto.md

 #### executeScript

-the actual event handling.
-Parameters and return types are event-dependent.
+The actual event handling.
+Return types are event-dependent.
+Will always receive a single parameter (scriptEvent) which is the event that triggered the script.